Toshihiko-tan/Analytics-Dashboard-with-GCP-implementation/README.md

 # Analytics Dashboard with GCP implementation
  STATS 507 Final Project at the University of Michigan.
 By: Han Yang, Haoyu Zhao, Jingyan Zhang, Samuel Tan, Yingxi Chen

+The main program is in main.py, with three modules: data_cleaning_module.py for data cleaning, utility_module.py for the utility functions used in prediction of the model, and visualization_and_prediction_module.py for functions used in visualization of EDA.
+The other models that were not chosen are in the Model_Selection.ipynb file.